 2. Give Positive Feedback—and Not Just When You Want Something

 Everyone likes to hear they’re doing a good job.
 Too often, however, employees leave it up to the boss to dole out that praise to their teammates—or only use it as a complimentary precursor to a request (e.g., “Hey, you did a great job on that PowerPoint.
 By the way, can you cover my client meeting this afternoon?”).

-Instead, be generous with your positive feedback.
+.
 Let a teammate know you enjoyed the blog she wrote, or comment that a co-worker’s presentation was engaging and upbeat.
 Don’t lay it on so thick that your team questions the authenticity of your sentiments—simply be genuine.
-When you recognize a job well done, follow these tips and speak up!
+When you recognize a job well done, follow

 3. Treat Others’ Time Like Your Own

 When you’re on a tight deadline, you want to be able to work without interruption.
 And at the end of the workday, you’d like to be able to leave the office at a decent hour without getting pulled into a last-minute request.
 In short, you want others to respect your time—so in turn, you should respect theirs.